parag1604/Non-Parameteric/README.md

 :-------------------------:|:-------------------------:
 ![A plot showing how the model fits the data on the train set](static/decision_boundary.png "KNN Train Fit")  |  ![A plot showing how the model fits the data on the test set](static/decision_boundary_test.png "KNN Test Fit")

-The accuracy on the dataset splits should be >95%:
+The accuracy on the test split should be >95%:

 ```bash
 $ python main.py 5